sharpchen/sharpchen.github.io/docs/document/Csharp Design Patterns/docs/Behavioural/Observer.md

     PlayerEventArgs <|-- OnAttackEventArgs
 ```

 **Observable and Observer do not know each other, the mediator is certain `EventArgs`.
-Observer handles notifications by different kinds of `EvntArgs`.**
+Observer handles notifications by different kinds of `EventArgs`.**

 - Observable: adds Observers
     - Subscription: as a `IDisposable` pair of Observer and Observable, will be stored on a collection inside Observable.